haowei614/Papers/README.md

 # Papers
-"dissertation" is my main Master's project from October 2021 to September 2023.
+"dissertation" is my main Master's project from October 2021 to September 2023, which mainly focuses on speech anti-spoofing by exploring human auditory mechanisms.

 "APSIPA2023" was held in Taipei on Oct.31-Nov.3